collapsed-stacks/startups/questions/11771/what-are-the-steps-to-register-a-one-man-company-in-india.md

 - tagged: `business-registration`, `india`
 - score: 0

-<p>I wanted to register a single person company but I am not sure about the steps.
+I wanted to register a single person company but I am not sure about the steps.
 Can I register it myself online?
 Do I really need a lawyer to register a company as he is asking for 15k just to register the company and get a tan number.
-Please help.</p>
+Please help.